 What is Financial Clearance?

 For every student, financial clearance means demonstrating your intention for payment for a given semester.
 Financial clearance can mean different things to different students.
 For some, it may mean creating a payment plan in CashNet.
-For others, submitting a FAFSA, and for others submitting their financial guarantee paperwork to show a third party is paying their tuition.
+For others, submitting a FAFSA, senior citizen waivers, Maryland National Guard waivers, and for others submitting their financial guarantee paperwork to show a third party is paying their tuition.
 Financial clearance does not mean you have to be paid in full by the payment due date.
 Rather, each student should take action to carry out the manner in which they intend to cover their tuition for the semester.

 Are Financial Aid & Financial Clearance the same?